About the Program

-Grace Gu, Assistant professor.
+Grace X. Gu, Assistant Professor.
 Composites, additive manufacturing, fracture mechanics, topology optimization, machine learning, finite element analysis, and bioinspired materials.

 Roberto Horowitz, Professor.
 Adaptive control, learning and nonlinear control, control of robot manipulators, computer mechatronics systems, micro-electromechanical systems (MEMS), intelligent vehicle, highways systems.

 Homayoon Kazerooni, Professor.
-Robotics, bioengineering, design, control systems, mechatronics, automated manufacturing, human-machine systems.
+Bioengineering, robotics, control systems, mechatronics, design, automated manufacturing and human-machine systems.